 Subdivision of Property

-When property is subdivided, the annual property taxes may be apportioned (re-distributed) from the original property to the new subdivided properties.
+When a subdivision plan is deposited in the land title office, the annual property taxes may be apportioned (re-distributed) from the original property to the new parcels created by the subdivision.
 When property taxes are apportioned, the current assessed value of the property is divided to allow each owner to pay the corresponding taxes for their property.

 If you have questions, or to request your property taxes be apportioned, contact the office that sent your property tax notice.

-If your property is in a rural area and was subdivided after November 30 of last year and the current year's property taxes haven't been paid, you may request that the taxes be apportioned.
+If your property is in a rural area and the subdivision plan was deposited in the land title office after November 30 of last year and the current year's property taxes haven't been paid, you may request that the taxes be apportioned.
 If the taxes have already been paid in full, an apportionment can't be done.

 - a Service BC Centre near you